Trispectrum and higher order spectra for non-Gaussian homogenous and isotropic field on the 2D-plane: Abstract

 \section{Abstract}

 In this paper we study the non-Gaussian homogenous and isotropic field on the plane in frequency domain.
 The trispectrum and higher order spectra of such a field are described in terms of Bessel functions.
-Poisson formulae are given for the spectrum and for the bispectrum.
 Some particular integrals of Bessel functions are considered as well.